tecolicom/App-ansifold/README.md

 **ansifold** handles Unicode multi-byte characters properly.
 Option **--ambiguous** takes _wide_ or _narrow_ and it specifies the visual width of Unicode ambiguous characters.

+If the width value is `term`, it is replaced by the terminal width.

 ## MULTIPLE WIDTH